DrPUZZLER/SceneStatesACPackage/README.md

 Author: Ryan Zollinger (Dr. Puzzler#1894)
 Made for Ab.

+IMPORTANT:
+THIS IS THE 2D PACKAGE.
+VISIBILITY AND TINT TOGGLES IN THIS PACKAGE WILL NOT WORK WITH 3D MESHES.
+PLEASE USE THE 3D VERSION OF THIS PACKAGE FOR MESHES.

 This add-on for the Adventure Creator plugin allows for objects to easily be enabled/disabled depending on the value of a global variable.

 This package has a total of 11 scripts.
 One manager, 5 toggle components, and 5 remember components for each toggle.